 The white lipped python has a variety of scientific names, most of them based on the location of the exact subspecies that you’re going to keep.

-However, this guide will mostly be talking about Bothrochilus albertisii, the northern white lipped python.
+However, this guide will mostly discuss Bothrochilus albertisii, the northern white-lipped python.

 These shiny, oil-slick-like snakes are incredibly popular for intermediate keepers and those who are expanding their collection bit by bit.

 Better yet, they fit a comfortable place between the average starter snake (a corn, a king, or a ball python) and some of the more advanced species out there.

 Let’s take a look at why that is and how best to keep this wonderful species happy, healthy, and lively for years to come.

 - Common Issues

 Though this species is quite often found on the ground in its native land, they do occasionally end up in trees hunting small birds and climbing lizards.